forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 * `name`: The desired notifiers for each resource.
 You can specify multiple notifiers for each resource.

-  The name here matches the actual module name for each notifier in `forseti-security/google/cloud/forseti/notifier/notifiers`, e.g. `email_violations.py`
+  The name must match the actual module name for each notifier in `forseti-security/google/cloud/forseti/notifier/notifiers`, e.g. `email_violations.py`